FIWARE/contribution-requirements/docs/GE_Requirements.md

 Every release **MUST** have a unique version number

 <a style="color:red!important" href="https://bestpractices.coreinfrastructure.org/en/projects/1#release_notes">&#x24D2;</a>
-Every GE release MUST have an associated Release Notes entry at the Github Releases section.
+Every GE release MUST have an associated Release Notes entry at the GitHub Releases section.

 As an example see the following [release note](https://github.com/telefonicaid/fiware-orion/releases)